KLiang0712/CHECKFORM/README.md

 Learn to create a task, read it in, update it, and delete a task once complete.

 ## Getting Started with Create React App
-Please refer to the REFERENCE DOCUMENTATION of my REACTFILE Repository in the source link below.
+Please refer to the REFERENCE DOCUMENTATION of my REACTFILE Repository READ.me in the source link below.
 ### Source: https://github.com/KLiang0712/REACTFILE0712

 # Example Output